 - Transfer applicants must meet COB transfer admission criteria and have a 2.50 GPA.
 Students must have completed NO MORE than 45 applicable credit hours.

-- Transfer applicants must meet COB transfer admission criteria and have a 2.50 GPA and a USGA handicap of 8 or lower.
-GPA is based on completion of 12 credit hours including ENGL 150, MATH 115, and a social awareness or cultural enrichment course.
+- Transfer applicants must meet COB transfer admission criteria and have a 2.50 GPA and USGA handicap of 8 or lower.
+GPA is based on completion of 12 credit hours including ENGL 150, MATH 114/115, and a self and society or culture general education competency.
 Students must have completed NO MORE than 45 applicable credit hours at other institutions.

-- FTIAC applicants require a 2.5 GPA (on a 4.0 scale) from high school, NTRP of 4.0 with USTA District ranking and one of the following two criteria: (1) ACT Math score of 19 or higher OR (2) ACT Reading score of 19 or higher.
+- FTIAC applicants require a 2.5 GPA (on a 4.0 scale) from high school, NTRP of 4.0 with USTA District ranking and one of the following two criteria: (1) ACT Math score of 19 or higher or SAT Math score of 500 OR (2) ACT Reading score of 19 or higher or SAT ERW to be determined.

-- Transfer applicants must meet COB transfer admissions criteria and NTRP of 4.0 with USTA District ranking.
+- Transfer applicants must meet COB transfer admissions criteria (see Section 2) and NTRP of 4.0 with USTA District ranking.

-- If the student decides to pursue a bachelor or associate’s degree, admission criteria for the College of Business is initiated when the “Program Change Form” request is processed.
+- Students wishing to pursue a bachelor or associate’s degree must meet the admission criteria for the program.
+This criteria review is initiated when the “Program Change Form” request is processed through the COB Dean’s Office/SAA.

-Any mitigating circumstances will be considered on an individual basis by the College of Business Dean’s Office.
+Any mitigating circumstances will be considered on an individual basis by the College of Business Dean’s Office/SAA

-This document is subject to change.
-Questions should be submitted to the COB Dean’s Office (BUS 200) in care of the director of student academic affairs (231.591.2420).
+* This document is subject to change.
+Questions should be submitted to the COB Dean’s Office/Student Academic Affairs (BUS 200) in care of the Director of Student Academic Affairs (231-591-2420).